Ethnomusicology In Action

 Ethnomusicology In Action initiated this project because there is a deficit, and even a systematic resistance, in the education of Black American children in this specific area.
 This learning gap is multigenerational, resulting in broad swaths of African – Americans who lack knowledge and historical grounding in their own culture, save for the many who self-educate.
 Through a Fulbright fellowship, Cunningham researched how schools in Botswana teach their students national identity using traditional music.
 EACP has adapted these cultural education strategies used in Botswana towards the goal of teaching African – American students in the United States their national identity as citizens of African descent to affirm their African heritage.
 The project also works to build trans-national bridges between Black American children and other children of the African Diaspora by teaching each groups cultural celebrations, songs, rhythms and common African retentions.
 We believe that a culturally relevant and responsive education is a civil right.
 To deny this right to African – American children falls under the umbrella of racial discrimination.

-Now taking orders for the 2021-2022 school year.
 Individual curriculum and a digital subscription service will be available to school districts, schools and individual educators.